veudal/OpenPlace/README.md

 # OpenPlace

-A reddit r/place clone (online pixel art plattform in which everyone shares one board) implemented in Angular
+A reddit r/place clone (online pixel art plattform where all users share a canvas) implemented in Angular.
+All data is stored in a SQL Database on Microsoft Azure.

+DISCLAIMER: User-generated content may not be monitored and you may encounter inappropriate material.

 # How to use (tricks & extra infos)